fastpitchstudio/gamestudio/README.md

-# softballmanager
+# Game Studio
-A modern web application for managing softball team lineups and games
+A modern web application for managing softball team rosters, lineups, and games